karenlo08/Face-Detector-Smart-Lock/README.md

 * Noobs, Raspbian

-## Face Detection
+## 1. Face Detection
 Face detection system uses embedded machine learning models (Haar Cascade Classifier) and algorithms (HOG, Face Landmarks) to determine the presence and location of faces in a still image or video frame.
 It detects where in the image those  are situated and it places a bounding box around them.

-### Haar Cascade Classifier
+### 1.A Haar Cascade Classifier
+***From OpenCV documentation:
 The word “Cascade” in the classifier name means that the resultant classifier consists of several simpler classifiers (stages) that are applied subsequently to a region of interest until at some stage the candidate is rejected or all the stages are passed.
 The basic classifiers are decision-tree classifiers with at least 2 leaves.
-Haar-like features are the input/filters to the basic classifiers.
+Haar-like features are the input/filters to the basic classifiers.***

 <img src="/img/haar_cascade.png"/>

-### Histogram of Oriented Gradients (HOG)
+### 1.B Histogram of Oriented Gradients (HOG)
 It's a feature descriptor and simplified representation that contains only the most important information about our image.
-It helps us identify a face easier
+It helps us identify the most prominent face features easier.
 <img src="/img/hog-vector-ari.png"/>

 This is a excellent article where it explains very detailed how HOG works: https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78

-### Face Landmark
+### 1.C Face Landmark
+Our faces has t
 ```
 import imageio
 import numpy as np